-Hobart City Council works hard to promote community safety and works closely with Tasmania Police and other agencies in helping to address issues relating to crime and other anti-social behavior throughout the City of Hobart.
+The City of Hobart works closely with Tasmania Police and other agencies to address issues relating to crime and other anti-social behaviour.

-The Safer Hobart Community Partnership (SHCP) was formed in 2009 to improve safety and the perception of safety in the City of Hobart.
-It is a strategic partnership which brings together key stakeholders responsible for the delivery of community safety and associated issues, including crime prevention initiatives, at a senior level, to achieve effective, efficient and coordinated outcomes.
-Simply put, it is a coordinated action group.
+The Safer Hobart Community Partnership was formed in 2009 to improve safety and the perception of safety in Hobart.
+It is a coordinated action group that brings together key stakeholders responsible for the delivery of community safety and associated issues, including crime prevention initiatives at a senior level, to achieve effective, efficient and coordinated outcomes.

 Crime Stoppers Tasmania

 Crime Stoppers Tasmania is an independent, non-profit, community organisation that assists and supports crime solving by providing safe and anonymous ways to report crime, and improve the quality of life for all Tasmanians.
 The City of Hobart works in partnership with Crime Stoppers Tasmania to benefit the community.